Bobby Witt Jr. Preview, Player Props: Royals vs. Red Sox

-Bobby Witt Jr. -- with an on-base percentage of .262 in his past 10 games, 55 points lower than his season-long percentage -- will be in action for the Kansas City Royals against the Boston Red Sox, with James Paxton on the hill, on September 1 at 8:10 PM ET.
+Bobby Witt Jr. -- with a slugging percentage of .600 in his past 10 games, including four home runs -- will be in action for the Kansas City Royals against the Boston Red Sox, with Tanner Houck on the mound, on September 2 at 7:10 PM ET.

-In his previous game, he notched a home run while going 1-for-4 against the Pirates.
+In his last appearance, he had three hits (going 3-for-5 with a home run and two RBI) against the Red Sox.

 Bobby Witt Jr. Game Info & Props vs. the Red Sox